publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch148/schIV/m__us_usc_t10_s2521.md

             (D) Conduct such other functions as the Under Secretary of Defense for Acquisition, Technology, and Logistics shall specify.

-        (5) The Panel shall report to and receive direction from the Assistant Secretary of Defense for Research and Engineering on manufacturing technology issues of multi-service concern and application.
+        (5) The Panel shall report to and receive direction from one or more individuals designated by the Under Secretary of Defense for Acquisition, Technology, and Logistics for purposes of this paragraph on manufacturing technology issues of multi-service concern and application.

         (6) The administrative expenses of the Panel shall be borne by each military department and Defense Agency with manufacturing technology programs in such manner as the Panel shall provide.